-A layaway plan allows you to set aside an item and pay for it over time.
-The store promises to hold an item for you, at a certain price, and you make regular payments, usually over a period of four to eight weeks (although some layaway plans will let you go longer).
+The store promises to hold an item for you, at a specific price, and you make regular payments, usually over a period of four to eight weeks (although some layaway plans will let you go longer).
 So, if you want to purchase $200 in Christmas presents for your kids, you could reserve them, and then make payments of $25 over eight weeks.

 With a layaway plan, though, you don’t actually get to bring the items home until you make your last payment.
 If you want to bring your purchases home immediately, you will need to use a credit card, or get some sort of financing deal.
 As long as you make your payments as agreed, you will get your items, and you won’t have to pay interest.

 As consumers become increasingly wary of credit, layaway offers a viable option.
-Consumers can buy big ticket items, but they don’t have to come up with the money all at once or use their credit cards.
+Consumers can buy big-ticket items, but they don’t have to come up with the money all at once or use their credit cards.
 This eliminates any possibility of getting into debt, missing a payment, getting hit by a late fee and finance charge, and seeing your credit score dinged.
 For someone who wants to plan ahead, and make small payments to keep the holiday budget within the bounds of reason, layaway can be a good choice.

 As with any financial decision, there can be drawbacks to using layaway.
 First of all, you need to make sure that you can afford the payments.
 Layaway is a waste of time if you won’t be able to make the weekly payments required to pay for your item.
 Plus, you can’t bring it home.
 If it’s something you want to use immediately, layaway won’t help you.